 What Is the Job Demand for Physicists?

-Employment of physicists and astronomers is projected to grow 10 percent from 2012 to 2022, about as fast as the average for all occupations.
-While growth in physics research dependent on government funding is expected to be flat, grants for energy and advanced manufacturing research will continue the need for physicists.
+Employment of physicists and astronomers is projected to grow 8 percent between 2020 and 2030.* While growth in physics research dependent on government funding is expected to be flat, grants for energy and advanced manufacturing research will continue the need for physicists.
 Physicists will also be needed in a wide range of industries in the private sector.
 Nuclear energy, renewable energy, and environmental jobs are areas of job growth.

 How Do I Get a Physics Degree?

 Doctoral degrees are required for most jobs, though master's degrees (M.S.) are sufficient for many applied research and development positions in industry.
 Graduates with bachelor's degrees in physics (B.S.) who don't want to earn an advanced degree may be qualified for jobs as technicians and assistants in related fields like engineering or computer science.

 Undergraduate programs focus on the natural sciences and math.
 Core courses in physics include quantum mechanics (the study of the very small, i.e., subatomic level), electromagnetism, thermodynamics, and optics.
 Chemistry and calculus are also covered.
 Computer science is also very important, since computer modeling is an integral part of physics.
 Aspiring environmental physicists may also study condensed matter physics, electronics, ecology, environmental assessment, and biology.